Jerry Brown: Third term

-In July 2014, Brown traveled to Mexico to hold meetings with Mexican President Enrique Peña Nieto and other Central American leaders about the ongoing children's immigration crisis.
+In July 2014, Brown traveled to Mexico to hold meetings with Mexican president Enrique Peña Nieto and Central American leaders about the ongoing children's immigration crisis.

 On September 16, 2014, Gov. Brown signed a historic package of groundwater legislation.
 The plan will regulate local agencies and also implement management plans to achieve water sustainability within 20 years.

 Fourth term

-Brown announced his bid for re-election on February 27, 2014.
-On June 3, he came first in the primary election by over 1.5 million votes.
+Brown announced his bid for another term on February 27, 2014.
+On June 3, he came in first place in the primary election by over 1.5 million votes.
 He received 54.3% of the vote and advanced to the general election with Republican Neel Kashkari, who took 19.38% of the vote.

 There was only one gubernatorial debate.
-When asked to schedule another, Brown declined.
+When asked to schedule another, Brown ultimately declined.
 During the debate in Sacramento on September 4, 2014, Kashkari accused Brown of failing to improve California's business climate.
 His leading example was the Tesla Motors factory investment, creating 6,500 manufacturing jobs, going to Nevada rather than California.
 Brown responded that the cash payment upfront required by the investment would have been unfair to California taxpayers.
 A range of issues were debated, including recent legislation for a ban on plastic bags at grocery stores that Brown promised to sign and Kashkari thought unimportant.

 Brown said that if he were elected to a fourth and final term, he would continue transferring power to local authorities, particularly over education and criminal justice policy, and would resist fellow Democrats' "gold rush for new programs and spending".

-In the general election, Brown was re-elected by 3,645,835 votes (59.2%) to Kashkari's 2,511,722 (40.8%).
+In the general election, Brown was re-elected with 4,388,368 votes (60.0%) to Kashkari's 2,929,213.
+He was sworn in for a final term specifically on January Monday 5, 2015.
 His stated goals for his unprecedented fourth term in office were to construct the California High-Speed Rail, to create tunnels to shore up the state's water system and to curb carbon dioxide emissions.
 He still had $20 million in campaign funds to advance his ballot measures in case the legislature didn't support his plans.

 In October 2015, Brown signed off the California End of Life Option Act allowing residents of California who fulfilled strict criteria to exercise the right to die by accessing medical aid in dying.
 During the sign off he took the unusual step of adding a personal message indicating his dilemma regarding the consideration of the ethical issues involved and stating that he felt unable to deny the right of choice to others.